 Whether you are a prospective parent or a long-standing member of our school community, this prospectus will give you a flavour of things and provide you with some useful information about how our school is organised.
 It will also introduce you to the various staff members who work at Stratford.
-I am proud to be the Headteacher leading a dedicated team.
-A team committed to working with you to provide the best chances for your child.
-A team who really like children!
-A team who really enjoy their jobs because they want to make a difference!
+I am proud to be the Headteacher leading a dedicated team; a team committed to working with you to provide the best chances for your child; a team who really like children; a team that really enjoy their jobs because they want to and do make a difference!